cvc5/ethos/user_manual.md

   is treated as `(eo::is_eq (eo::to_bin (eo::len t) t) t)`:
   $$[(\textsf{eo::is_bin}\ t)] =[(\textsf{eo::is_eq}\ (\textsf{eo::to_bin}\ (\textsf{eo::len}\ t)\ t))]$$

-  Note this evaluates to `false` for hexadecimal literals when `--no-normalize-hex` is enabled.
+  Note this evaluates to `false` for hexadecimal literals.
    <br><br>

 - `(eo::is_str t)`